Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 ---
 # Module 5 - ACA Async Communication with Dapr Pub/Sub API

-In this module, we will introduce a new background service which is named `ACA-Processer Backend` according to our[architecture diagram](../../assets/images/00-workshop-intro/ACA-Architecture-workshop.jpg).
+In this module, we will introduce a new background service which is named `ACA-Processer Backend` according to our [architecture diagram](../../assets/images/00-workshop-intro/ACA-Architecture-workshop.jpg).
 This new service will be responsible for sending notification emails (simulated) to task owners to notify them that a new task has been assigned to them.
 We can do this in the Backend API and send the email right after saving the task, but we want to offload this process to another service and keep the Backend API service responsible for managing tasks data only.

 To do this the right way, we need to decouple the 2 services from each other, so this means we are going to rely on the Publisher-Subscriber pattern (Pub/Sub Pattern).
 The main advantage of this pattern is that it offers loose coupling between services, the sender/publisher of the message doesn't know anything about the receiver/consumers, even you can have multiple consumers consuming a copy of the message in a totally different way, think of adding another consumer which is responsible to send push notification for the task owner (If we have a mobile app channel).